-303 Climate Dynamics
+Climate Dynamics

 An exploration of the fundamental properties of the Earth systems that generate planetary climate.
 The course explores the intricate links between the hydrosphere, atmosphere, cryosphere and biosphere.
 It includes an introduction to the fundamental theories of the properties and dynamics of atmospheric systems.
 Simple intuition-building mathematical models are used to explore climate phenomena including: atmospheric structure, the greenhouse effect, seasons, Milankovic cycles, and long-term planetary climate stability.
 Prerequisites: CLEN 101 or ESCI 172; MATH 106 or; PHYS 101 or 121; ESCI 265 or 246 or CSCI 161; or permission of the coordinator.
 Three credits and lab.
-Not offered 2022-2023.

-304 Regional Weather and Climate
+Regional Weather and Climate

-An introduction to the micro-meteorological and land surface processes which generate micro, local and regional scale climate and weather.
-Topics include surface energy and mass balance, atmospheric stability and exchange, turbulence, climates of non-vegetated surfaces and soils, the control of vegetation on local climate and air pollution.
-Prerequisites: CLEN 101 or ESCI 172, PHYS 101 or 121, ESCI 246 or 265 or ENGR 224/STAT 231 or permission of the coordinator.
+An introduction to the processes which generate micro, local and regional scale climate and weather.
+Topics include surface energy balance, atmospheric stability and structure, turbulence, climates of coastal regions, forests, grasslands, and soils.
+Laboratory component is centred on multi-week outdoor field based projects.
+Prerequisites: CLEN 101 or ESCI 172, PHYS 101 or 121 or MATH 106 or CSCI 161, ESCI 265 or ENGR 224/STAT 231 or permission of the coordinator.
 Three credits and lab.
-Not offered 2022-2023.

-401 Strategies for Addressing Climate and Environmental Issues
+Strategies for Addressing Climate and Environmental Issues